 Bring enough water and food

 I can’t say this enough!
 Make sure you bring more water and food/snacks than you think you need.
-It’s nothing worst than having to turn around because you under-estimated the amount of water.
+It’s nothing worse than having to turn around because you underestimated the amount of water.
 Trust me, I’ve done this so many times.
 Even as an experienced hiker.

 Especially on longer hikes, it’s not only important to stay hydrated with enough water, but you need the energy from food to keep you going.
 I find it great to eat a little bit at a time but often so I don’t feel heavy after eating when it’s time to keep walking.

 Snacks like dates, nuts, seeds, bananas, and other fruits are superb for an energy boost on short stops and will keep you going for longer.
 If you’re a fan of energy bars, bring them with you!